-I am Sheffield born and bred, and have lived in a council home in the Heeley/ Arbourthorne area since 1996.
-In that time, I have volunteered with several local initiatives such as editing the New Heeley Voice, driving for Sheffield Community Transport as well as some national based human rights campaign work, including work with the former Sheffield Health Authority campaigning for rights to access treatment and surgical care for a disadvantaged trans group.
+I am Sheffield born and bred, and have lived in a council home in the Heeley/ Arbourthorne area since 1996 which I have since bought under ‘Right to Buy’.
+Over the years locally, I have volunteered with local initiatives such as editing the New Heeley Voice at the Heeley Development Trust, driving for Sheffield Community Transport as well as some national based human rights campaign work, including work with the former Sheffield Health Authority campaigning for rights to access treatment and surgical care for a disadvantaged trans group.

-I was the Chair of Heeley Rise Tenants and Residents Association and have been since its inception in 2008 until 2014 when I stood down to allow others to have a go at making their mark, and have been delighted to have been a part of various local community projects such as developing a ‘growing food garden’, children’s play area, organising coach trips for local people who cant afford a holiday and planting some exciting blossom trees to improve the area for tenants and residents.
+I have been the Chair of Heeley Rise Tenants and Residents Association since its inception in 2008 until 2014 when I stood down to allow others to have a go at making their mark, and stood again from 2017.
+I have been delighted to have been a part of various local community projects such as developing a ‘growing food garden’, children’s play area, organising coach trips for local people who cant afford a holiday and planting some exciting blossom trees to improve the area for tenants and residents.

 I have been a Labour voter in the past, and I then stood as a candidate for the Liberal Democrats in 2003.
 This wasn’t a good experience if I can be honest which after this brought me to join the Green Party.
 Mainly of their persistence on climate change and their focus on local people and their communities in a more sustainable way.
 Housing, transport, poverty, debt, health and the local economy being key issues in the ward.
 Joining the Greens was like coming home with such lovely, decent people to work with, who work hard and truly do stick to the values of the printed manifestos!